Who We Serve

 Vendor and platform evaluation — assessing AI tools and providers against regulatory, operational, and governance criteria

-Control framework design and implementation — adapting existing risk infrastructure to the operating realities of GenAI
+Control framework design and implementation — adapting existing governance and risk infrastructure to the operating realities of AI

 -